-Making Subsidies Work: Rules vs. Discretion

-Federico Cingano[†]

-Filippo Palomba[‡]

-Paolo Pinotti [§]

-Enrico Rettore

-November 17, 2023

-Abstract
+Submitted to Econometrica

-We estimate the employment effects of a large program of public investment subsidies to private firms that ranked applicants on a score reflecting both objective rules and local politicians' discretion.
-Leveraging the rationing of funds as an ideal Regression Discontinuity Design, we characterize the heterogeneity of treatment effects and cost-per-new-job across inframarginal firms, and we estimate the cost effectiveness of subsidies under factual and counterfactual allocations.
-Firms ranking high on objective rules and firms preferred by local politicians generated larger employment growth on average, but the latter did so at a higher cost-per-job.
-We estimate that relying only on objective criteria would reduce the cost-per-job by 11%, while relying only on political discretion would increase such cost by 42%.

-JEL Classification: H25, J08

-Keywords: Public subsidies, investment, employment, political discretion, regression discontinuity.

-^{}We thank Josh Angrist, Oriana Bandiera, Pierre Cahuc, Augusto Cerqua, Luigi Guiso, Claudio Michelacci, Chiara Motta, Alari Paulus, Andrea Pugnana, the CLEAN group at Bocconi University, and seminar participants at various universities and at the Bank of Italy for useful comments.
-Simone Valle provided excellent research assistance.
+1 MAKING SUBSIDIES WORK: RULES VS. DISCRETION 1 2 2 3 Federico Cingano 3 4 Bank of Italy 4 5 Evrapa Durana 5 FILIPPO PALOMBA 6 Department of Economics, Princeton University 6 7 Paolo Pinotti 7 8 8 9 Social and Political Science Department, Bocconi University and BAFFI Center, CEPR 9 10 Enrico Rettore 10 11 Department of Economics and Management, University of Padua and FBK-IRVAPP, IZA 11 12 Department of Decisionies and Management, emveloky of Fadau and FDM 1864 111, 1221 12 13 We estimate the employment effects of a large program of public investment sub- 13 sidies to private firms that ranked applicants on a score reflecting both objec- 14 tive rules and local politicians' discretion.
+Leveraging the rationing of funds as 14 15 an ideal Regression Discontinuity Design, we characterize the heterogeneity of 15 1,6 treatment effects and cost-per-new-job across inframarginal firms and estimate the 16 17 cost-effectiveness of subsidies under factual and counterfactual allocations.
+Firms 17 18 ranking high on objective rules and firms preferred by local politicians generated 18 19 larger employment growth on average, but the latter did so at a higher cost-per-job.
+19 20 We estimate that relying only on objective criteria would reduce the cost-per-job 20 by 11% while relying only on political discretion would increase such cost by 21 42%.
+21 22 JEL Classification: H25, J08 22 23 Warrange B. D. C. L. C. 23 24 KEYWORDS: Public subsidies, investment, employment, political discretion, 24 25 regression discontinuity.
+25 26 26 27 We thank Oriana Bandiera and two anonymous referees for constructive feedback on earlier versions of this paper.
+We also benefited from comments from Josh Angrist, Pierre Cahuc, Augusto Cerqua, Luigi Guiso, Claudio 27 28 Michelacci, Chiara Motta, Alari Paulus, Andrea Pugnana, the CLEAN group at Bocconi University, and seminar participants at various universities and the Bank of Italy.
+Gabriele Rovigatti provided invaluable help with the 28 29 digitization of calls for projects, and Simone Valle provided excellent research assistance.
 Paolo Pinotti gratefully acknowledges financial support from the European Research Council (ERC) grant CoG 866181.
-The opinions expressed herein do not reflect those of the Bank of Italy or the ESCB.
+The opinions 29 30 expressed herein do not reflect those of the Bank of Italy or the ESCB.
+30

-+Bank of Italy, Economic Research Department, e-mail: federico.cingano@bancaditalia.it.

-[‡]Princeton University, e-mail: fpalomba@princeton.edu.

-[§]Bocconi University, Social and Political Science Department and BAFFI-CAREFIN Center, CEPR, CESifo, e-mail: paolo.pinotti@unibocconi.it.

-[¶]University of Padua, Department of Economics and Management and FBK-IRVAPP, IZA, e-mail: enrico.rettore@unipd.it.

-1 Introduction
+1. INTRODUCTION

 Public subsidies to firms represent a substantial and growing portion of public expenditures worldwide.
-Prior to the Covid-19 outbreak, the United States allocated a total budget of \$61 billion annually towards place-based policies, with 80% of this amount being dedicated to cash grants and tax credits for firms (Bartik, 2020).
-Similarly, between 2014 and 2020 the European Union's Regional Development Fund (ERDF) dedicated \in 279 billion (\in 46.5 billion per year) to bolster economic development in less prosperous European regions.
+Before the COVID-19 outbreak, the United States allocated a total budget of \$61 billion annually towards place-based policies, with 80% of this amount being dedicated to cash grants and tax credits for firms (Bartik 2020).
+Similarly, between 2014 and 2020 the European Union's Regional Development Fund (ERDF) dedicated €279 billion (€46.5 billion per year) to bolster economic development in less prosperous European regions.
 Unsurprisingly, government support increased further in the aftermath of the Covid-19 pandemic.
-In the nine OECD countries included in the project 'Quantifying Industrial Strategies', government grants and tax expenditures surged from approximately 1.5% of GDP in 2019 to 3% in 2021 (Criscuolo, Díaz, Lalanne, Guillouet, van de Put, Weder and Deutsch, 2023).
+In the nine OECD countries included in the project 'Quantifying Industrial Strategies', government grants and tax expenditures surged from approximately 1.5% of GDP in 2019 to 3% in 2021 (Criscuolo, Díaz, Lalanne, Guillouet, van de Put, Weder & Deutsch 2023).